tim-cools/EventStore-Examples/README.md

 lib\EventStore\EventStore.SingleNode.exe --run-projections=all --mem-db
 ```

-NOTE: These examples are based on the latest version at the time of writing.
-(16-jan-2014) For instructions on how to build the EventStrore see <a href="https://github.com/EventStore/EventStore">the official github page</a>.
+NOTE: The examples are based on the latest version from the main branch at the time of writing 2.5.
+Because I noticed that it is rather important to use the Client API against the same version of the EventStore, I included the binaries in the github repository.
+This allows you to check out the examples and run them, without worrying about the compatible versions or building the EventStore yourself.

+For instructions on how to build the EventStrore see <a href="https://github.com/EventStore/EventStore">the official github page</a>.

 Run an Example
 ==============